 - Wild garlic is edible from its leaves, flowers, to the bulbs.
 Once you've got it, take whatever you need on the plant and go home prepare some pate sandwich or any other meal you desire because it is edible just like other alliums.

 Why Is My Garlic Purple?

-When garlic is attacked by bacteria and molds, it can change to other colors like clay, black, green, brown, among others.
+When garlic is attacked by bacteria and moulds, it can change to other colours like clay, black, green, brown, among others.
 So beware of these changes and avoid using the cloves.

-While most of us only know about garlic with the pungent smell it has, we don’t realize there is alternative odorless garlic.
+While most of us only know about garlic with the pungent smell it has, we don’t realise there is alternative odourless garlic.
 Garlic has its smell because of a component known as allicin.
 Therefore, the alternatives that lack the smell, are having little to no allicin components.

 There are garlic types harvested without smell.
 Garlic also loses the smell the older it becomes.
 But health supplement vendors have ways to tamper with the amount of allicin in garlic to help the users (patients) take their products without worrying about the smell.